 Grief journaling is a way to purposefully give your heart time to express the varied emotions you are feeling about your loss.

 Often it seems easier to stuff the feelings in order to take care of daily responsibilities.
 This can especially be true several months or even years after a significant loss.
 The world around us doesn't wait for us to finish grieving.
-There are children to raise, assignments to complete at work or school (or maybe both), the house and car need repairs.
+There are others to care for, assignments to complete at work or school (or maybe both), the house and car need repairs.
 There can be so many needs calling for our attention.

 You may notice that your coping mechanisms either aren't working as well anymore to help you avoid the pain.
 Compulsive behaviors may be causing additional problems in your life and relationships.